Yes. The average modern human can survive without meat. However, they should keep certain nutrient needs in mind!

 Similarly, plant based foods that have been soaked, sprouted, fermented or leavened (such as choosing bread over crackers) can reduce phytate content(13).

 As always, talk to your doctor about any concerns.

-If you are cutting down on all animal-based products, you will want to consider including some of the highest sources of plant based choline in your diet.
-My personal favorites are quinoa and tofu.
-They set the foundation as a wonderful canvas to add a variety of flavors!
+If you are cutting down on all animal-based products, you will want to consider including some of the highest sources of plant based choline in your diet, such as soy and quinoa.

 Check out our post about an egg free diet to learn more about choline.

 Lastly, certain groups of people, may be at greater risk of choline inadequacy, including:

 - Individuals on total parental nutrition

 If that’s you, or you have concerns about choline intake, talk to your doctor about how you will can get adequate choline on a meat free diet.

 Selenium is important for the functioning of our thyroid and immune system.